dortania/OpenCore-Install-Guide/extras/hardware.md

 * [See GPU Buyers Guide](https://khronokernel-3.gitbook.io/catalina-gpu-buyers-guide/) for compatible GPUs.
 # Motherboard Compatibility

-* All AMD and Intel boards are supported
+* All AMD and Intel motherboards are supported to a certain extent
 * Z390 and some HEDT systems will need emulated NVRAM
 * Some Z370 and Z390 boards have AWAC clocks, these are incompatible with macOS and so will need an RTC fix

 # SSD Compatibility

 * No eMMC storage
-* Samsung PM981 and early 970 Evo Plus models don't work(970EvoPlus requires a firmware upgrade to work)
+* Samsung PM981 and early 970 Evo Plus models don't work([970 Evo Plus requires a firmware upgrade to work](https://www.tonymacx86.com/threads/do-the-samsung-970-evo-plus-drives-work-new-firmware-available-2b2qexm7.270757/page-14#post-1960453))
 * See [Anti-Hackintosh-Buyers-Guide](https://khronokernel-5.gitbook.io/anti-hackintosh-buyers-guide/) for more info

 # Audio Compatibility